 Finally, you may want to split a project to take advantage of time zone differences.
-For instance, if the company needs to work with its customers 24/7, utilizing remote teams in different time zones is a common solution.
+For instance, if the company needs to work with its customers 24/7, utilising remote teams in different time zones is a common solution.
 Besides, spreading development activities over several non-overlapping time zones can significantly reduce the project’s time to market.

 6. Scale your team up or down on demand

 It is one of the most frequent reasons to outsource.
 At the start of a project, there should be a full team of designers and software developers.
 However, once the project is released, there is no need to retain multiple specialists.
 Outsourcing allows a company to scale a team up or down as needed for each stage of the project.
 The post-release activities can be managed by a small team on demand.

 7. Plan a project takeover

 A project takeover is always challenging.
 It is crucial to consider the scope of the project, understand its complexity, and plan three steps ahead.
 Analysing every stage of a project may take anywhere from a few days to several weeks and, when you are on a tight timeline, it is easy to overlook critical information.
 When planning a project takeover, enlisting the help of an experienced IT provider greatly simplifies the task.